 Delete emails in Outlook.
 But before you do, make sure that your emails have been copied successfully and that you are happy with the results.

 If you have a small account, are an experienced Outlook user, and don’t mind doing quite a bit of work yourself, you may benefit from the manual option.
-For others, a manual migration will not be ideal.
-Moving emails using a desktop app involves elaborate manual work, may take way more time than you expect, and can result in broken or lost emails.
+For others, a manual Outlook to Gmail migration will not be ideal.
+Moving emails using a desktop app involves a lot of effort, may take way more time than you expect, and can result in broken or lost emails.

-If you’d prefer the job to be done quickly and precisely, use VaultMe as the automatic option.
-Its set up is quick and easy, and the results are accurate.
+If you’d prefer the job to be done quickly and precisely, use VaultMe as your automatic option.
+Its setup is quick and easy, and the results are accurate.